HL7/crmi-ig/input/pages/artifact-terminology-service.md

 #### Version Manifest
 As a version manifest, an artifact collection specifies versioned canonical references for dependencies using `relatedArtifact` elements with a type of `depends-on`.

 > NOTE: If the version of an artifact is specified explicitly as part of the declaration in the artifact, the manifest approach cannot be used to override that version.
-For example, if a measure explicitly references the version of a value set, the manifest cannot override that version.
+For example, if an artifact explicitly references the version of a value set, the manifest cannot override that version.

 #### Expansion Rules
 Artifact collections can specify _expansion rules_ for value sets referenced by artifacts in the collection.
-This is done using the [crmi-expansionParameters](StructureDefinition-crmi-expansionParameters.html) extension to reference a contained Parameters resource, where the parameter elements provide a default value for parameters to the $expand operation, consistent with the conformance requirements for the $expand operation supported by a measure terminology service, including support for the following parameters:
+This is done using the [crmi-expansionParameters](StructureDefinition-crmi-expansionParameters.html) extension to reference a contained Parameters resource, where the parameter elements provide a default value for parameters to the $expand operation, consistent with the conformance requirements for the $expand operation supported by an artifact terminology service, including support for the following parameters:

 1. `activeOnly`
 2. `system-version`